13 Easy Ways to Dehumidify Your House without a Dehumidifier

 We like to think of our homes as warm and dry places, but the truth of the matter is that there’s often much more water lying around the house than we may realize.

 Think about it this way: you’ve just finished washing the dishes, and now you’re ready to relax.
+You don’t realize that you’ve left small amounts of water in the kitchen sink and on the countertops.

+For this reason, you’ll want to ensure that you keep your surfaces dry and that you keep water use to a minimum.
 Doing so will allow you to make your home less humid and more pleasant, no matter how humid it is where you live.

 8- Clean Your Rugs Regularly